Chargebackhit API Reference

 Items Enum: "ethoca" "rdr" "oi" "cdrn" "consumer-clarity" … 2 more

-This includes the product names such as Ethoca, RDR, OI, CDRN, Consumer Clarity, Visa Dispute, and Visa Fraud.
+It includes product names such as Ethoca, RDR, OI, CDRN, Consumer Clarity, Visa Dispute, and Visa Fraud.

-In case of invalid status of product you will receive an error with code: validation_status_invalid and message: status must be a valid value for a product passed in request.
+In case of the invalid product status, you will receive an error with the code: validation_status_invalid and message: status must be a valid value for a product passed in request.

 Responses